tinyspice123/ultimate_pokemon_card_tracker/README.md

   CSV.
 Exports respect the active search and group filters.
 - Press `/` to focus search and `m` to toggle missing-only while keeping the shareable URL synchronized.

+## Install on a phone

+The tracker is a Progressive Web App named **Card Tracker**.
+Its Mew launcher art is stored in `public/assets/` at 192px, 512px, and Android maskable sizes.
+On Android, open the deployed site in Chrome and choose **Install app** or **Add to Home screen**.
+On iPhone, open it in Safari and choose **Share → Add to Home Screen**.
+Remove and reinstall an existing shortcut after an icon change so the phone refreshes the cached launcher artwork.

 ## Add or edit a set